The basics of personal finance:

 - What is your plan for reaching retirement?

 Of course, these are just a few questions to get you started.
-These questions may not be able to completely reframe your financial past or provide complete clarity for the future, but hopefully, they help you understand that your relationship with money is a complex and evolving one.
+These questions may not be able to completely reframe your financial past or provide complete clarity for the future (should you focus on spending less or earning more?), but hopefully, they help you understand that your relationship with money is a complex and evolving one.

 If there’s a specific question that’s given you a financial epiphany, I’d love to have you share it in the comments!